Register a death

 What we will give you

-When the death has been registered we will electronically transfer the green certificate for burial or cremation to the relevant authority who will be managing the burial or cremation.
+Once the death is registered the certificate for burial or cremation will be forwarded to the relevant authority who will be managing the funeral.
 In some cases this will be issued by the Coroner.

 You can buy copies of the death certificate for £11 each.
-These will be needed for notifying banks, insurance, probate and other services.
-We will endeavour to post certificates as soon as possible however, due to service changes there may be a delay
+You will need these to notify banks, insurance companies, probate and other services.
+We will post certificates as soon as possible however, due to service changes there may be a delay.